An overview of our modern journey to understand water’s healing qualities and how we can unlock its potential to enhance health and well-being.

 Dr. Batmanghelidj’s research and the publication of numerous papers and books, initiated a paradigm shift in our modern understanding of water’s role in health and vitality.
 His simple statement, “You are not sick, you are thirsty!” has become the basis for a significant change in our thinking and it has become the impetus for an even greater understanding of the life force—and indeed the lifeblood of the Earth—water.
-We owe a great debt to Dr. Batman (a nickname).
-He is every bit the hero as the original Batman in comic books.
+Read the Batmanghelidj lecture 2003 to the Government Health Forum.

 Many renowned scientists have predicted that water would become the medicine of the future.
 These individuals include Nobel prize winners (Albert Szent Györgyi and LinusPauling), as well as other more contemporary scientists (Mu Shik Jhon, Jacques Benveniste, and Rustum Roy).
 Each of these scientists has had an interest, not just in water, but in the molecular structure of water.
 Dr. Szent Györgyi said: “Since the molecular structure of water is the essence of life, the person who can control that structure in cellular systems will change the world.”

-The only way many of the properties of water can be explained is by understanding that water has a distinctive molecular structure—a repeating molecular pattern that is induced under unique circumstances.
-These special circumstances allow water to form a liquid crystal.
+The only way many of the properties of water can be explained is by understanding that water has a distinctive molecular structure; special circumstances allow water to form a liquid crystal.
 Liquid crystals are a special phase of matter with orientational order.
-Like solid crystals, they are extremely efficient at transferring signals; the geometrically-repeating pattern provides a pathway for the efficient flow of energy and information.
-Yet, liquid crystals have significantly greater versatility than solid crystals.
-They are flexible and many times more responsive.
+Like solid crystals, they are extremely efficient at transferring signals.
+Yet, liquid crystals have greater versatility than solid crystals because they are flexible and more responsive.

 The Korean scientist, Dr. Mu Shik Jhon was the one who coined the term “hexagonal” water.
-He was also one of the first to demonstrate that drinking structured water could make a difference in health.
-His early clinical work demonstrated that consuming hexagonal water increased the efficiency of metabolic processes.
+He was also one of the first to demonstrate that drinking structured (liquid crystalline) water could make a difference in health.
+His early work demonstrated that consuming structured water increased the efficiency of some metabolic processes.
 Dr. Jhon also analyzed the DNA of cancer and diabetic patients and found that the water around the DNA was less structured than around the DNA of healthy individuals.
 His theory, referred to as the Molecular Water Environment Theory proposed:

 Replenishing the hexagonal water in the human body can increase vitality, slow the aging process, and prevent disease.

-Some modern scientists, including Rustum Roy (passed away Fall 2010) who was considered by many to be the world’s leading authority on the structure of water, now believe that it is the structure and not the composition of water that is responsible for many of its unique effects.
+Some modern scientists, including Rustum Roy who was considered during his lifetime to be the world’s leading authority on the structure of water, now believe that it is the structure and not the composition of water that is responsible for many of its unique effects.
 According to Dr. Roy, “Molecular structure is the alphabet of water; with it you can create sentences that contain a variety of information.”
-In the documentary film Water, Dr. Roy explains: “Water may be the single most malleable computer.”
+In the documentary film, Water, Dr. Roy explains: “Water may be the single most malleable computer.”

 Water as an information carrier